 Kevin Johnson, M.D., is Cornelius Vanderbilt Professor Chair of Biomedical Informatics and Vanderbilt University Medical Center’s Informatician in Chief.
-He serves as head of the National Library of Medicine’s Board of Scientific Counselors and was recently appointed to the NIH Council of Councils.
+He serves as head of the National Library of Medicine’s Board of Scientific Counselors and is a member of the NIH Council of Councils.
 Discover asked Johnson to discuss his thoughts on the role of health informatics in meeting the evolving needs of patients and providers.

 Personalized Medicine and Predictive Analytics

 Discover: Starting with a big-picture question: where is health analytics headed in the age of personalized, or precision, medicine?

 Johnson: Right now, somewhere in the neighborhood of 3 percent of people are receiving a medication that’s either not working for them or is the wrong medication for their disease.
 If that number is extrapolated to patients on two or more medications, the percentage quickly goes up – to the point that for every patient who takes five drugs, at least one isn’t the ideal drug for them.
 This creates a tremendous cost for the health care system because diseases may not be being managed appropriately, leading to unnecessary complications, or the patient may develop adverse drug effects from unnecessary medications.